 Storage Sync for Hyper-V has been certified to work on the following host operating systems.

-Note: Hyper-V role on Windows is supported only on x86-64 variants of Windows.
+Hyper-V role on Windows is supported only on x86-64 variants of Windows.
+We recommend using the newest version of Storage Sync.

 System Requirements for Enabling Hyper-V Role